dhis2/dhis2-doc-support/README.md

 ## Audience

-This document is intended for contributors to the DHIS2 documentation, who are certainly tech enthusiasts ;) but are not necessarily developers.
+This document is intended for regular contributors to the DHIS2 documentation, who are certainly tech enthusiasts ;) but are not necessarily developers.
+For occasional contributors lighter guidelines will follow.

 ## Context and decision factors